Deathreus/SPLinter/README.md

 Make sure you have the latest spcomp downloaded from [sourcemod.net](https://www.sourcemod.net/downloads.php?branch=dev)!

 #### In your workspace settings
-- Change sourcePawnLinter.PathToSpcomp to point to the spcomp executable
+- Change sourcePawnLinter.pathToSpcomp to point to the spcomp executable
 - Change sourcepawnLinter.includeDir to be the folder where all your includes will reside

 ## Features